 At HeadShots Inc, we strive to create a fun & stress-free environment for every client.
 At our studio, we play upbeat music and constantly get feedback from the client so that we can work towards an amazing headshot that you’ll be proud to show online.
 We only offer headshots (not even full-body portraits) and so we’ve mastered one service that we do exceptionally well.

 How Much Do LinkedIn Headshots Cost?

 LinkedIn headshots cost between $65 and $750 depending on geography, package, and provider.
-The bottom end of this range is going to produce some truly terrible photos.
+The upper end is likely a complete rip-off unless you’re looking for an extremely specific style.
+The bottom end is going to produce some truly terrible photos.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.

 In terms of licensing, photographers typically only give you ownership for photos that you “buy” from them.
 This fee is separate from your “session fee,” which just covers the time spent inside their studio.
 If you want to use your photos on a billboard, or in print, or somewhere else, you may have to pay additional fees.

 For retouching, many photographers charge between $50 and $100 per photo.
 Calculate those fees into your total session cost.